jamesmorgan/github-explorer/README.md

 #### V0.4
 * On 403 error from GitHub, show error message supplied in alert and not default error message
-* Refactor Notifcations and their content
+* Re-factor Notifications and their content
-* Minor refactorings, replacement of _this being miss used!
+* Minor re-factorings, replacement of this being miss used!
 * Enable verbose logging mode via settings, default false

 #### V0.3-Beta
-* Only show failure measssge X 5
+* Only show failure message X 5
 * Re-written error message to make sense!
 * Correct Icon/Image for settings right click menu

-#### Archieved Versions
+#### Archived Versions

 For use on Cinnamon 1.7 and below please use release V0.5 which can be found within the release folder.